awesome-panel/awesome-panel-extensions/README.md

         self._plot_pane.object = ax.figure
 ```

-Finally we can use the extionsion.
+Finally we can use the extension.

 ```python
 df = pd.DataFrame(data={"x": [1, 2, 3, 4, 5, 6, 7], "y": [1, 2, 2, 4, 5, 9, 7]})